 Should the U.S. Switch to Year-Round Schooling?

 The traditional school year, with roughly three months of vacation time every summer, was first implemented when America was primarily an agricultural society.
 We have changed as a nation; today, over 2 million U.S. students attend school on year-round schedules every year in around 3,000 schools in 46 states — and the majority of U.S. K-12 students aren’t spending summers off tilling fields or harvesting crops.
+The question is, should the American school system switch to year-round schooling?

 The phenomena known as the “summer slide,” where students actually lose knowledge with too much time away from school, coupled with kids who must spend those months in camps or child care due to working parents, are two reasons proponents of year-round schooling cite as it needing to implemented nationwide.